nielsvm/purge/README.md

 ##### Purgeable types
-To properly allow purgers and external cache systems to invalidate content, it has to be crystal clear what *element* needs to be *purged*.
+To properly allow purgers and external cache systems to invalidate content, it has to be crystal clear what *purgeable* needs to be *purged*.
 Although not every purger supports every type, the most important one is ``tag`` since Drupal's own architecture and anonymous page cache is cleared using the same concept.